I was in Washington D.C.

 So I laid down, baking in the sun

-On the lawn of the
+On the lawn of the Washington memorial

 Didn’t know whether I should write